yurovant/workshop-scope-closure/README.md

 # Scope and closure

-Snippets for a workshop about scope and closure in JavaScript
+Snippets for a workshop about scope and closures in JavaScript